BALaser

 Suppression of mode jumps in MOPAs

 We have done a set of simulations to inspect an impact of laser design parameters on the stability of the MOPA device.
-For example, in the theoretical paper [WIAS Preprint 1444] we have demonstrated that a proper choice of the field coupling parameter within the DFB MO part of the device makes it less sensitive to the optical feedback, leading to a stabilization of the laser emission (see the second and the fourth panels of the figure below).
+For example, we have demonstrated that a proper choice of the field coupling parameter within the DFB MO part of the device makes it less sensitive to the optical feedback, leading to a stabilization of the laser emission (see the second and the fourth panels of the figure below).

 Simulated optical spectra of DFB MOPA devices with different DFB field coupling coefficients κ as functions of increased injected current.